 Many professionals in this field are employed by government agencies.
 Jobs such as these require a four-year college degree.
 Other jobs in this field may be obtained with an associate degree.

-Career Education in Occupational Safety and Health
+Types of Occupational Safety and Health Degrees

 In order to meet the needs of busy working professionals, many institutions offer online degrees in occupational safety and health.
 Distance learning programs are typically designed for professionals who wish to enhance their skills in designing, implementing, and evaluating public strategies for improving disease prevention.

-Online degree programs serve the needs of students who, because of geographic or time constraints, would not be able to enroll in an on-campus program.
+Online health degree programs serve the needs of students who, because of geographic or time constraints, would not be able to enroll in an on-campus program.
 Coursework is conducted online under the supervision of a properly qualified instructor.
 Students may be required to view videos and to participate in online discussions.

 Certificates in Occupational Safety